 250 McCormicks Creek Park Road, Spencer

-What makes it special: The Nature Center at McCormick’s Creek State Park, designed on the ‘Please Touch – Gently’ theme, houses natural history exhibits, nature games and quizzes, a wildlife observation room, and a full range of naturalist-led activities available free of charge to park visitors.
-Free with park admission.
+Why it’s special: Designed on the ‘Please Touch – Gently’ theme, the Nature Center at McCormick’s Creek State Park houses natural history exhibits, nature games, and a wildlife observation room.
+Naturalist-led activities are available free of charge to park visitors.